https://www.nbcnews.com/meet-the-press/video/full-pelosi-interview-accused-congressman-conyers-will-do-the-right-thing-1103745091802

 Host Chuck Todd asked Pelosi if Conyers should resign from his post.
 Dodging the question, she continued, saying, “He would do the right thing in terms of what he knows about his situation – that he’s entitled to due process but women are also entitled to due process as well.”

 Not settling without an answer, Todd brought up Conyers’ upright disregard of the rule of Congres when he hid his settlement and the tough road the alleged victim had to go through during the entire process.
-He asked her:
+He asked her the following.

 But for the second time, the congresswoman refused to answer the question whether Conyers should resign or not.
 She said that they are talking about what they heard and the issue has been brought to the Ethics Committee which she assured that he will cooperate in the investigation.

 Earlier this week, Conyers’ office confirmed that it issued a $27,000 settlement money to a former female staff who claims she was fired for resisting his sexual advances.
-Apparently, the said payment has been acknowledged by Conyers himself explaining that it is part of her severance package.
+Apparently, the said payment has been acknowledged by Conyers himself, explaining that it is part of her severance package.

-When asked what was the payout for, the accused congressman strongly denied that it was to compensate the sexual harassment accusation.
+When asked what was the payout for, the accused congressman strongly denied that it was to compensate for the sexual harassment accusation.

 [Image by ASSOCIATED PRESS/AP Images]